 A Strong Record of Service

 David has worked in Congress to promote the values and interests of central North Carolina residents.
 He serves on the Appropriations Committee and is the ranking member of the Transportation, Housing and Urban Development Subcommittee.
-He also serves on the subcommittees for Homeland Security, which funds critical infrastructure and economic development needs, and Military Construction-VA, which supports our troops in the field and after their deployments.
+He also serves on the subcommittees for Homeland Security, which funds critical infrastructure and economic development needs, and State and Foreign Operations, which supports our diplomacy and foreign aid.
 In addition, David chairs the House Democracy Partnership, a bipartisan commission to strengthen representative institutions in emerging democracies throughout the world, including countries of strategic importance to the United States like Afghanistan, Pakistan, and Indonesia.

 As ranking member of the Transportation and Housing Appropriations Subcommittee, David has worked to provide robust funding to rebuild our crumbling transportation infrastructure and expand access to affordable housing.
 He has also been a vocal advocate for lifting the deeply-misguided sequestration budget caps and increasing federal investments in critical priorities – like biomedical research – that drive innovation and create new jobs.

 Among David’s top priorities in Congress are improving public schools and making higher education more affordable for all North Carolinians.
 He wrote and helped pass the Price Education Affordability Act (Public Law 105-34), which gives parents and students a tax break on their education loans.
 He also authored legislation to recruit high quality teachers to classrooms throughout America, modeled after North Carolina’s successful Teaching Fellows program (Public Law 110-315).
 And he authored legislation to strengthen high-tech worker training through community and technical colleges with his Advanced Technical Education Act (Public Law 102-476).